Programming

 What are Loops in C and C++ Programming

-Have you ever thought that if you want to display 100 times message like “hello” on screen, or if you want a function/ part of the program to be executed several times, then without typing that much times you can go through Loop for the solution?
+Have you ever thought that if you want to display 100 times message like “hello” on screen, or if you want a function/ part of the program to be executed several times, then without typing that many times you can go through Loop for the solution?

 These are also referred to as repetitive tasks.
 As we know, when the process is repeated several times in a loop, the execution time will be reduced significantly.
 This kind of programming is required in various games, multimedia applications, etc. In all these applications, the loop is used to run the same program multiple times.
 Therefore, we can say that the loop is the best component for running a program multiple times.